 Which can ultimately make life seem less hectic overall (and maybe help you stay organized).

 Fast Company published an article about the psychological benefits of writing by hand.

 It reported a study in the Journal Frontiers in Psychology, which found that regions of the brain that are associated with learning are more active when we complete a task by hand than when it’s completed on a keyboard device.

 The article also mentioned an earlier study by Mueller and Oppenheimer that found students who use laptops to write down notes only focus on writing what their professor said word by word.

 On the other hand, those who wrote their notes by hand were more likely to listen and analyze them for important content.

-The point concludes that when students were asked conceptual questions about the lecture, those “who had taken notes by hand were better able to answer than those who had typed their notes.”
+The point concludes that when students were asked conceptual questions about the lecture, those “who had taken notes by hand were better able to answer than those who had typed their notes on a device.”

 Nevertheless, our technology seems to replace handwriting with typing, and those who love writing by hand are torn between the familiarity of handwriting and the convenience offered by technology.

 But despite the speculation that technology could make handwriting obsolete, it is still possible for technology to actually promote handwriting and, more importantly, how we record and share ideas.